Sylius/Sylius/docs/components/Inventory/basic_usage.rst

 -------------------

 The **AvailabilityChecker** checks availability of a given stockable object.
-To charactrize an object which is an **AvailabilityChecker**, it needs to implement the :ref:`component_inventory_checker_availability-checker-interface`.
+To characterize an object which is an **AvailabilityChecker**, it needs to implement the :ref:`component_inventory_checker_availability-checker-interface`.
 Second parameter of the ``->isStockSufficient()`` method gives a possibility to check for a given quantity of a stockable.

 .. code-block:: php